citusdata/postgresql-topn/README.md

 # Example

-In this example, we take example customer reviews data from Amazon, and find the top ten products that received the most reviews.
+In this example, we take example customer reviews data from Amazon.
+We're then going to analyze the most reviewed products based on different criteria.

 Let's start by downloading and decompressing source data files.

     wget http://examples.citusdata.com/customer_reviews_2000.csv.gz
     gzip -d customer_reviews_2000.csv.gz